scyclow/fake-internet-money-dev/notes.md

 # TODO
+- make sure all numerals are shadowed on thirds layout
+- make max rosette stroke weight ~1.25
+- make echo version of the numismatic border/background
 - write generic function for displaying a rosette w/ background
   - choose the right rosette style
   - hole or no hole